Guhan000/WeatherApp-ReactNative/README.md

-After downloading zip file, first install node modules with the following command:- npm install
+To initialiae project:
+npm install

-To run project the command is:- npm start
+To run project the command is: npm start